gbv/validation-server/README.md

 #### loadConfig

-Returns a promise to a configuration object.
+Returns a promise to a valid configuration object.
 Location of an optional configuration file can be given as argument (or by setting environment variable `NODE_ENV` to `debug` or `test`):

 ```js
 const config = await loadConfig("./config.json")